-- Stop power take-off immediately if vibration continues after a few revolutions during start-up and anytime vibration occurs thereafter. - Always follow "Tractor Shutdown Procedure" provided in this manual before dismounting the tractor. - Some tractors are equipped with two power take-off speeds.
-Be certain your tractor's power take-off shaft is set-up to operate the implement at its rated power take-off speed.
-Do not exceed implement's rated power take-off speed.
-Excessive speed can damage drive components, cutter blades, and/or increase the risk of a thrown object hazard.
+Some tractors are equipped with two power take-off speeds.
+Be certain your tractor's power take-off is set-up to operate at the implement's rated power take-off speed or equipment breakage may result.
 RC models are rated for 540 rpm and RCM models are rated for 1000 rpm.

-IMPORTANT: Read all "Safety Information" starting on page 30 before operating the cutter.
+IMPORTANT: Read all "Safety Information" starting on page 32 before operating the cutter.

-- Make sure cutter blades are not locked against each other.
-See "Field Set-up" on page 34. - 2.
+- 1. Make sure cutter blades are not locked against each other.
+See "Field Set-up" on page 36. - 2.
 Remove deck supports and set transport locks for field operations.
-See "Transport Locks" on page 33. - Lower cutter until blades are about 2" off the ground. - Start tractor and set throttle speed just above idle.
+See "Transport Pins" on page 34. - Lower cutter decks until blades are about 2" off the ground. - Start tractor and set throttle speed just above idle.
 If available, use tractor's power take-off soft start option.
 Slowly engage power take-off to get blades rotating.
-(See "Engage Blades" instructions on page 35.) - Initial start-up vibration is normal and should stop after a few revolutions.
+(See "Engage Blades" instructions on page 37.) - 5.
+Initial start-up vibration is normal and should stop after a few revolutions.
 Stop power take-off rotation immediately if vibration continues. - Once cutter is running smoothly, increase throttle to full cutter speed (540 or 1000 rpm).
 If cutter vibrates excessively for 3 seconds at full speed, immediately disengage power take-off, shut tractor down, and remove switch key. - 7.
-Block center deck up before working under cutter. - Check blades for a locked-up situation.
+Block center deck up before working under cutter. - 8.
+Check blades for a locked-up situation.
 Unlock blades if locked-up. - 9.
-Check for other probable causes such as broken or bent blades, loose blades, loose gearbox mounting bolts, bent driveline, etc. - Take proper precautions to make necessary repairs and adjustments. - 11.
-Repeat steps 1-10 to make certain vibration is corrected before putting cutter back into service.
+Check for other probable causes such as broken or bent blades, loose blades, loose gearbox mounting bolts, bent driveline etc. - 10.
+Take proper precautions to make necessary repairs and adjustments. - 11.
+Repeat steps 1-10 above to make certain vibration is corrected before putting cutter back into service.

-Transport Locks
+Transport Pins

-IMPORTANT: Always disengage tractor's power take-off & wait for blades to come to a complete stop before raising the wing to transport position.
-Wing driveline, gearbox, and splitter gearbox can be damaged if driveline is turning.
+IMPORTANT: Always disengage tractor's power take-off and wait for blades to come to a complete stop before raising the wings to transport position.
+Wing drivelines, wing gearboxes, and splitter gearbox can be damaged if driveline is turning.

-NOTE: The wing is controlled with a hydraulic lift cylinder.
+NOTE: The wings are controlled with two hydraulic lift cylinders.
 Be certain that the wing hydraulics are attached to the tractor and the hydraulic hoses are full of oil before proceeding.